eckepecke/bsv-edutask/lab-assignments/lab-unit-1-assignment-1-2-3.md

    - create object _can_ [return with correct data, return with incorrect data, raise WriteError, raise TypeError]

 #### Actions:

-        Creates a new document in the collection associated to this data access object.
-The creation of a new document must comply to the corresponding validator, which defines the data structure of the collection.
-In particular, the validator has to make sure that: (1) the data for the new object contains all required properties, (2) every property complies to the bson data type constraint (see https://www.mongodb.com/docs/manual/reference/bson-types/, though we currently only consider Strings and Booleans), (3) and the values of a property flagged with 'uniqueItems' are unique among all documents of the collection.

-        parameters:
-            data -- a dict containing key-value pairs compliant to the validator

-        returns:
-            object -- the newly created MongoDB document (parsed to a JSON object) containing the input data and an _id attribute

-        raises:
-            WriteError - in case at least one of the validator criteria is violated

 - **Objective**: Clearly define the actions and their expected results.
 - **Actions**: